 Creating a successful fashion collection doesn’t end once the finished product has been delivered.
-Throughout this design process and period, it’s crucial that you are communicating with your target audience.
+Throughout this design process and period, you must be communicating with your target audience.
 One of the very best ways to do this is online.

-Create a website or a fashion collection book, often known as a lookbook, and then create accounts across social media (Facebook, Instagram, Pinterest, etc.).
+Create a website or a fashion collection book, often known as a lookbook, and create accounts across social media (Facebook, Instagram, Pinterest, etc.).
 Begin promoting your fashion collection as early as possible.
-Capture your audience by sharing your behind the scenes process.
+Capture your audience by sharing your behind-the-scenes process.
 Showcase preliminary sketches, videos of fittings, and other little tidbits about your upcoming collection that will keep your audience interested.

 Instagram is one of the best places for fashion collections to be seen.
-You can sell direct to consumer from your feed with a commercial account, and increase your chances of exposure through cross-posting.
+You can sell direct to consumers from your feed with a commercial account and increase your chances of exposure through cross-posting.
 When curating your feed, be sure that it supports your brand’s signature style throughout.

 By the end of this article, your head will probably be buzzing with creative ideas for your upcoming collection.
 We’ve covered fashion collection tips ranging from knowing garment construction basics to utilizing social media as a marketing platform.
 But it doesn’t stop there.

-Get organized, create your checklist, and try to think like your customers and/or retail buyers would when designing your collection.
-If you’re not seeing instant results, remember this industry advice: new customers will need to be exposed to your brand at least seven times before making their first purchase.
-Like most of life’s undertakings, creating a fashion collection is not a race to the finish but a journey to success.
+When designing your collection, get organized, create your checklist, and think like your customers and retail buyers.
+If you do not see instant results, remember this industry advice: new customers will need to be exposed to your brand at least seven times before making their first purchase.
+In short, creating a fashion collection is about the journey, not the destination.

 We’d love to help you along the next step of your journey.
 If you are interested in finding out more about working with TEG or have any questions, get in touch.